OpenNews/srccon/sponsors.md

 Accessibility Sponsors recieve:

-* 2 free tickets to SRCCON
+* 2 free tickets to SRCCON.
-* Logo on SRCCON website (in partners section) visible on every page
+* Logo on SRCCON website (in partners section) visible on every page.
-* Logo and description of product/company on sponsorship page of SRCCON website (1 paragraph max)
+* Logo and description of product/company on sponsorship page of SRCCON website (1 paragraph max).
-* Logo on page(s) that correspond with your accessibility sponsorship
+* Logo on page(s) that correspond with your accessibility sponsorship.
-* Logo on sponsorship signage at event
+* Logo on sponsorship signage at event.
-* Special mention on stage during general session
+* Special mention on stage during general session.

 ## Coffee & Tea Hack Station Sponsor: $7500

 Our Coffee & Tea Hacking Stations are where SRCCON attendees come together at breaks to make each other hot beverages and compare session notes.
 Our Coffee & Tea Hacking Station sponsor recieves:

-* 1 free ticket to SRCCON
+* 1 free ticket to SRCCON.
 * Recyclable coffee cups with your logo on them.
-* Logo on signage at the Coffee & Tea Hacking Station
+* Logo on signage at the Coffee & Tea Hacking Station.
 * Logo on sponsorship page of SRCCON website.
 * Logo on sponsorship signage at event.